Harkishan-99/Alternative-Bars/README.md

 To run the strategy user is need to initialize the algorithm with assets dictionary and a sampling frequency for Alternative Bars.
 The assets dictionary must have a list with values as bar_type, quantity to trade, bollinger bands window size, Take Profit and Stop-Loss, respectively as values and assets symbol as key.
+These are also the parameters that can be tweaked.
+The ```bars_per_day ``` variable is to control the bar size.

 ```python
 from trend_following import run